-- A criminal will try to get the firm to make a payment into a bank account that they control.
+- A criminal will try to get a staff member to make a payment into a bank account that the criminal controls.

 1 – Define a clear process for setting up or changing payment details on the company’s bank account

-The staff members with access to your firm’s bank account need to feel their fingers burn whenever they type in the digits of an IBAN code.
+Staff members with access to your firm’s bank account need to feel their fingers burn whenever they are entering in the payee details of a supplier.

 Your staff need to feel uncomfortable.

-Your staff need to feel an immediate urge to confirm that the request is legitimate.
+Your staff need to feel an immediate urge to confirm that the details are correct.

-Your process must involve a verification step, whereby your firm contacts the supplier (using a phone number that you already have on file for them) and confirms the IBAN details are correct.
+Your process must involve a verification step, whereby your staff contact the supplier (using a phone number that they already have on file for them) and confirms the payee details are correct.

-- Large firms now do this as a matter or procedure.
+- Large organisations now do this as a matter or procedure.
 It is a sign of professionalism.

 - It is far more embarrassing when they call you in a few months’ time demanding payment, at which point you realise you’ve been sending their payments to a criminal’s account for months.

 All staff and suppliers must adhere adhere to the process.
-This includes senior staff who may be used to circumventing due process.
+This includes senior staff – They must not be allowed to circumvent this process.

 2 -Define a clear process for making payments

-The staff members in your firm who process supplier payments or have access to a company credit card need to feel their fingers burn as they move towards that PAY NOW button.
+The staff members in your firm who process supplier payments or have access to a company credit card must also feel their fingers burn as they move towards that PAY NOW button.

-The process should take on many of the measures already discussed earlier.
+The payments process should take on many of the measures already discussed above.

 4 – Passwords